Blocklists and Link Reputation

 ### Confirmed Blocklist Listing

-1. Pause broad sends from the affected sender while you check the cause.
+1. Pause broad sends from the affected sender while you identify the cause.

-2. Open the logs in your email delivery service and look for recent complaints, bounces, spam traps, compromised credentials, or policy errors.
+2. Open your email delivery service logs and look for recent complaints, bounces, spam traps, compromised credentials, or policy errors.

 3. Review recent list imports and remove old, purchased, scraped, or uncertain addresses.

-4. Fix the sending cause before requesting delisting.
+4. Fix the sending cause before you request delisting.

-5. Use the blocklist owner's removal process only after the cause is fixed.
+5. Use the blocklist owner's removal process only after you fix the cause.

-6. Resume with a smaller engaged subscriber group and watch bounces and complaints closely.
+6. Resume sending with a smaller engaged subscriber group and watch bounces and complaints closely.

 ### Blacklist Result Is Inconclusive

-A checker says the result depends on the DNS resolver, or a blocklist returned an open-resolver or public-resolver limitation response.
+An email blacklist checker says the response depends on the DNS resolver, or a blocklist returned an open-resolver or public-resolver limitation response.

 1. Do not treat the public-resolver warning as a confirmed listing.